 This form of financing is a good option in the following circumstances:

-Your business does not have an established credit history.
+Your business lacks an established credit history.

-Your business has a bad credit card history.
+Your business has a poor credit history.

 You don’t qualify for a long-term business line of credit.

-You need cash for your business immediately.
+You need immediate cash for your business.

 Pros and cons of credit card receivables financing